 After a stint in college, Bob ended up at Disney World where perfection was the norm.
 “If something wasn’t done to their standards, it would get ripped out and redone,” he says.
 That mentality, he adds, was etched into his psyche and continues in his endeavors today.

 “When Lee Ann and I approached these floors, we needed total concentration and needed to stay focused,” Bob says.
 During the decorative process, he coached himself using an analogy that he often recites to his students.
 “You’ve got to be like a pro athlete and get in the zone.
 At that moment, nothing else matters.”

 To achieve floor designs such as the ones in the Harris’ new training facility, “It takes practice, practice and more practice.
 Don’t start off with a floor like this.
 Start with more basic designs and improve your confidence level before tackling more difficult designs.
 Like I always say, it takes years to be an overnight success.”

 La Salute inspires

-Prior to the Salute’s construction, the plague had ravaged the city in 1630-31 and wiped out about a third of the population.
+Prior to the Salute’s construction, the plague had ravaged the city in 1630-31.
+It wiped out about a third of the population.
 The Venetian Senate prayed to the virgin mother to intervene on Venice’s behalf and stop the pestilence from claiming more lives.
 The epidemic was stemmed and in return for prayers answered a magnificent Catholic basilica was to be erected in Mary’s honor — with no expense or effort spared.